trupti1605/World-Happiness-report-/README.md

 Region              object

-What is Dystopia?
+-What is Dystopia?
 Dystopia is an imaginary country that has the world’s least-happy people.
 The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive width.

-Tasks performed
+### Tasks performed

-A)Importing datasethe
+- A)Importing datasethe

-B)Data Wrangling
+- B)Data Wrangling

-C)Exploratory data analysis
+- C)Exploratory data analysis

-D)Machine learning techniques
+- D)Machine learning techniques

 1.Random forest classification